beacom/notes/data-structures.md

 A binary relation is a subset of the Cartesian product of two sets.
 For a binary relation R where $` (a, b) \in R `$, the binary relation can be denoted as: $` aRb `$

+## Sequences

+A sequence is an ordered collection of elements.

 ## Graphs

 Graphs are collections of related vertices and edges.
 Theses collections are known as the vertex set and edge set.